maurges/every-rust-gui-library/notes.md

 expected.
 Now I think it's stupid that qt doens't have bidirectional bindings, or I do remember seeng them and them being obscure.

+Looking at list factory, and fuuuck, it looks so boilerplatey, even worse than relm.
+So it seems that relm authors were working with what they were dealt, and that's why it's so bad.

+Read a section on css.
+I still don't understand why does it have to be css.
+I think the qml approach is better: create your custom controls for different situations and use them.
+I guess part of the problem is the difficulty of creating custom controls.
+Like, right now css is used by third parties as a customization mechanism, and the adwaita devs are telling them not to do it;
+but you could have used a completely self-contained solution from the beginning!
+I don't know.

 ## iced
 Time spent: a couple of hours